BlaineDev/431-2020/classes/class24/README.md

 from STAT News: [Pfizer and BioNTech to submit Covid-19 vaccine data to FDA as full results show 95% efficacy](https://www.statnews.com/2020/11/18/pfizer-biontech-covid19-vaccine-fda-data) by Damian Garde and Matthew Herper, 2020-11-18.

 > Of the 170 cases of Covid-19 that were recorded from the trial, 162 were in the placebo arm, while the rest were among those who got two doses of the Covid-19 vaccine.
 Ten of the infections overall were severe — nine of which were in the placebo group.

+## Some Frivolity

+- If you want to see me play the Pirate King in Gilbert & Sullivan's *The Pirates of Penzance* in an incredibly collegiate production from Columbia University 30 years ago, it's available on [YouTube](https://www.youtube.com/watch?v=SRP1HMaGsTE).
+If you just want to get an idea of the spirit of the thing without sitting through all of it, you might skip ahead to minute 52 or so to see the end of Act I.

+Happy Thanksgiving to you all.